ARM-software/CMSIS-Zone/README.md

   - Support for multi-core targets that contain a mixture of cores (Cortex-M/Cortex-A)
   - Project wizard for creating new CMSIS-Zone projects

-The source code of the CMSIS-Zone Utility will be released under open source license once we have completed all the features described above.
+The source code of the CMSIS-Zone Utility is released under open source license.
 However we will update this page frequently to show the current progress of this project and to solve issues that are detected during testing.

 Use [Issues](https://github.com/ARM-software/CMSIS-Zone#issues-and-labels) to provide feedback and report problems for the CMSIS-Zone Utility and the CMSIS-Zone project examples.